-Most couples we spoke to said that taking the time to create a three course meal - and even a menu - can add a bit of fun to your regular evening meal.
-Melissa, who has lived with her boyfriend for five years, took it one step further during lockdown and recreated a Come Dine With Me experience.
+Most couples we spoke to said that taking the time to create a three-course meal - and even a menu - can add a bit of fun to your regular evening meal.

-Kirsty, a fashion design student from Glasgow, also took on the reality TV show format, saying that her and her partner “cooked a three course meal each and recorded videos of us scoring each other to play back at the end”.
+Kirsty, a fashion design student from Glasgow, Scotland, took on the reality TV show format, saying that she and her partner “cooked a three-course meal each and recorded videos of us scoring each other to playback at the end”.

 “When we did the big shop we had to hide our ingredients to keep up the surprise, and the prize was a big chocolate bar and a foot rub.
 It was really silly but a fun way to make tea time different!”

 Why not make the most of already being at home and coming up with new things to do in the bedroom for a special night in?
-Laura, a powerlifter and self confessed cat lady, said that teledildonics is the way forward for making indoor dates fun.
-By buying an app controlled vibrator you can even engage in sexual activity without being in the same room, let alone being in the same house.
+Laura, a powerlifter and self-confessed cat lady, said that teledildonics is the way forward for making indoor dates fun.
+By buying one of the best app-controlled vibrators, you can even engage in sexual activity without being in the same room, let alone being in the same house.

 3. Indoor bar crawl